Do you know what your next step needs to be for getting unstuck?

 I pat YOU on the back, for being right here and for living your life beyond what’s right in front.
-You wouldn’t be reading this blog if it weren’t so.
+You wouldn’t be reading this article if it weren’t so.

 If you have decided on something that you want for yourself, your life or the lives of those for whom you care, then NOW is the time to begin.
+Keep reading…

 Have you honestly decided on what you want?
 Do you truly know what you want?
-I can tell you that, once you have a vision, when you can clearly see it and you fully desire it, there is nothing that will stop you.
+Once you have a vision, when you can clearly see it and you fully desire it, there is nothing that will stop you.
 Nothing will get in the way of you reaching that target.

 Quit wanting things because others say it is what you should want.
 Spend some quiet times with just you and get connected to your own personal desires.